lulzzz/GoFish/README.md

 1. The virtualbox instance can be spun up using the Vagrantfile in the repo.
 1. Each service has it's own read-model datastore (currently Sqlite in all of them)
-1. The Advert service's Events are published to EventStore to allow for event-sourcing
+1. The Advert service's Events are also published to an EventStore instance to allow for event-sourcing
-1. The Shopfront service may need splitting into smaller services

 ---